2017: my year with Sherlock Holmes

 I’m not giving you the clue, so you can read the story and see if you can decipher the message!

-I accompanied my reading of each novel and short story with the extraordinary Sherlock Holmes Book (is that any non-extraordinary book published by DK??).
+I accompanied my reading of each novel and short story with the extraordinary Sherlock Holmes Book (is there any non-extraordinary book published by DK??).

 After introductions presenting the author and each of the main characters, each story is summed up, with some extra material on the context and relevant illustrations.
 I particularly enjoyed the last part on The World of Sherlock Holmes, the society of the time, an analysis on the art of deduction, a presentation on criminology and forensic science, on crime writing, and on detective fiction.
 It’s really remarkable to see how much Sherlock Holmes influenced forensics.
 He introduced many techniques still used today.